 "My Little Pony...My Little Pony What will today's adventure be?
 My Little PonyÖMy Little Pony Will there be exciting sights to see?
 Where will you wander?
-Hither and yonder Letting your heart be your guide My Little Pony...My Little Pony Iíll be there right by your side Iíll be there right by your side" —The opening theme song for the series.
+Hither and yonder Letting your heart be your guide My Little Pony...My Little Pony Iíll be there right by your side Iíll be there right by your side"My Little Pony and Friends

 My Little Pony